adlnet/xAPI-Spec/xAPI.md

 	</tr>
 	<tr>
 		<td>matching</td>
-		<td>An interaction where the learner must match items in one set (the source set) to items in another set (the target set).
+		<td>An interaction where the learner is asked to match items in one set (the source set) to items in another set (the target set).
 			Items do not have to pair off exactly and it's possible for multiple or zero source items to be matched to a given target and vice versa.</td>
 	</tr>
 	<tr>